in-realtime/workshop-graphql-netflix/README.md

 netlify env:import .env
 ```

-Now the (actually) serverless functions in Netlify have the connection
-parameters they need.
+Now the serverless functions in Netlify have the connection parameters they need.

 <details><summary>Show me!</summary>